 9. Giant Geyser – Upper Geyser Basin

 Giant Geyser is one of the largest geysers in Yellowstone.
-It’s appropriately named, as it can reach heights of 200 feet (61 meters) when it erupts.
+It’s appropriately named, as it can reach 200 feet (61 meters) when it erupts.

 If you’re lucky enough to see Giant Geyser erupt, you’ll definitely be impressed by its size and power!